-All data is contained in the Supplementary Tables.
+All raw data will be included in the final version.

 Field-specific reporting

 Please select the one below that is the best fit for your research.
 If you are not sure, read the appropriate sections before making your selection.

 Life sciences Behavioural & social sciences Ecological, evolutionary & environmental sciences